-This painting of the house is from a larger work by Hesketh Hubbard (1892-1957) It was presented to Eric Simonds in January 1952 by Capt A.S Drew, to celebrate his completion of 50 years service at the brewery and was paid for by a Brewery staff subscription.
+This painting of the house is from a larger work by Hesketh Hubbard (1892-1957) It was presented to Eric Simonds in January 1952 by Capt A.S Drew, to celebrate 50 years at the brewery.
+It was paid for by a Brewery staff subscription.

-Just South of Basingstoke, Audleys Wood was designed by a so far unknown architect for Thomas & Rachel Pain, a Magistrate, twice Mayor of Salisbury and a Director of Tattersall’s in Salisbury.
-They moved there in about 1880.
+Just South of Basingstoke, Audleys Wood was probably designed by Matthew Wyatt of Weston Patrick for Thomas & Rachel Pain.
+Thomas was a Magistrate, twice Mayor of Salisbury and a Director of Tattersall’s in Salisbury.
+They moved in about 1880.
 Following his death in 1885, it was acquired in 1887 by William Bradshaw and his wife Elizabeth who extended the property.
 [Not to be confused with Sir George Bradshaw of Railway Guide fame who died in 1853] In 1889 Elizabeth was killed in a hideous runaway horse accident – she was taken into The Hatch pub on the A30 East of Basingstoke where she died.
-William promptly sold up and remarried in 1892.
-Bradshaw may have sold it to Frederick & Sophie Saville [who lived there for the census of 1891] or to the Pirie family, but they can’t have lived there long as it was bought in 1899 by Henry Adolphus Simonds (1885-1904), a sportsman and Brewer who had previously lived in a fine Georgian House, Red Rice, Andover.
+William moved out and in January 1891 rented the house to The Rev Frederick & Mrs Sophia Stewart of Bournemouth for a year.
+William remarried in 1892.
+It was bought in 1900 by Henry Adolphus Simonds (1885-1904), a sportsman and Brewer who had previously lived in a fine Georgian House, Red Rice, Andover.
 Shooting was his first love and both Red Rice and Audleys Wood, where he held shooting rights to several neighbouring farms, provided ample sport.

 When Henry Simonds moved in, he modernised his new home, extending the house with the Conservatory and Billiard Room (now kitchens) which dates them about twenty years after the original building.
 In 1910 he installed one of the very first electric lighting systems in Berkshire, that was powered by its own generator.
 These are the original installation drawings: